cduan2020/LocalizedControl/README.md

 driverplacement.m An exmaple of the gradient-based greedy algorithm for driverplacement on a BA random network with Lapacian dynamics.

-run_kuromoto_control.m An exmaple of local control design and dynamical simulation of Kuramoto oscillator network.
+run_kuromoto_control.m an exmaple of local control design and dynamical simulation of Kuramoto oscillator network.

-run_power_control.m An exmaple of local control design and dynamical simulation of power grid.
+run_power_control.m an exmaple of local control design and dynamical simulation of power grid.

-run_epidemic_control.m An exmaple of local control design and dynamical simulation of epidemics over airline transportation network.
+run_epidemic_control.m an exmaple of local control design and dynamical simulation of epidemics over airline transportation network.

-run_brain_control.m An exmaple of local control design and dynamical simulation of brain network.
+run_brain_control.m an exmaple of local control design and dynamical simulation of brain network.